momostarsky/imebra_git/docs/compiling_imebra.rst

 1. Create a folder that will contain the result of the compilation (artifacts)
 2. cd into the created artifacts folder
-3. execute cmake with the parameter -DIMEBRA_SHARED_STATIC=STATIC and the path to the Imebra's "wrappers/javaWrapper" folder
+3. execute cmake with the parameter set to the path to the Imebra's root folder
 4. execute cmake with the --build option
+5. install with "make install"
+6. update the shared libraries path with ldconfig

 For instance: